toutapp/marketo_api/README.md

 ## Testing

-- How?
-TODO
+- To run the test suite, run `bin/rake`
-- Coverage: TODO
+- Check Coverage by running `open coverage/index.html` from the gem root

 ## Contributing